 Do the Conwy town wall walk

-You don’t need to actually enter the castle to do this and it’s free.
+You don’t need to actually enter the castle to do the wall walk and it’s free.
 There are 6 entrances up to the top of the wall.
 To find one I just followed the walls from the ground until I found steps leading up.
 It’s a bit dicey, with steep drops over the side, so beware.
 Don’t let children up there alone.
 The views of Conwy and the surrounding countryside are spectacular.

 Where to stay